XpiritCommunityEvents/HOL/migration.md

 ```

 Now, we can run the command line and need to pass it the pipeline command.
 This command also requires to pass in a --target-url, which is the GitHub repo you are targeting.
 This is the location `https://github.com/Microsoft-Bootcamp/<your-repo-name>`.

-You also need the pipeline id of the Azure DevOps pipeline.
+You also need the pipeline's definition-id of the Azure DevOps pipeline.
 You can find this in the URL of the Azure DevOps project the moment you browse to the pipeline details.
 Refer to the screenshot below where to find it:

 ![finding the pipeline id](images/pipeline-id.png)

 Then, again from the `valet` folder, we can run the following command to execute the migration:
 ```
-valet migrate azure-devops pipeline --target-url https://github.com/Microsoft-Bootcamp/<your-repo-name> --pipeline-id ###number from AzDo pipeline###
+valet migrate azure-devops pipeline --target-url https://github.com/Microsoft-Bootcamp/<your-repo-name> --pipeline-id <definition-id>
 ```

 You will find the following results: